wolfgangbarthel/itsec.github.io/index.md

 # IT Security Conglomeration
-Hi this github pages repo is mainly about security topics that i am / was interested in.
+Hi this github pages repo is about security topics that i am / was interested in.
 I use it mainly to structure and organize my way of learning.

 ## Windows Kernel Exploitation